Including PHPUnit tests in SonarQube analysis

 It defines these properties:

-• sonar.coverage.exclusions the excluded source code, so the tests themselves are excluded from the analysis.
+sonar.teststhe path to the tested code.sonar.php.tests.reportPaththe path to the file with test results.sonar.php.coverage.reportPaththe path to the file with test coverage data.sonar.coverage.exclusionsthe excluded source code, so the tests themselves are excluded from the analysis.

 With this configuration run the SonarQube analysis by executing the sonar-runner command.
 After completion you can view the unit test related metrics and the Unit Tests Coverage widget of SonarQube: